harness/ff-react-client-sdk/README.md

 will be returned if the flag does not have a value.
 By default `useFeatureFlag` will return `undefined` if the flag cannot be found.

+> N.B. when rendered in [Async mode](#Async-mode), the default value will be returned until the Flags are retrieved.

 ```typescript jsx
 import { useFeatureFlag } from '@harnessio/ff-react-client-sdk'